CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Conclusion

 \begin{IEEEbiography}[{ }]{Mohsen Karimi} (Member, IEEE) received the Ph.D. degree in electrical and computer engineering from the University of California at Riverside, Riverside, CA, USA, in 2023.
 He is currently a Project Scientist with the Department of Electrical and Computer Engineering, University of California at Riverside, Riverside, CA, USA.
 His research interests include real-time task scheduling, embedded systems, cyber-physical systems, and machine learning, with a focus on designing energy harvesting devices, real-time task scheduling, resource management, and machine learning techniques for batteryless devices. \end{IEEEbiography}

 -2\baselineskip plus -1fil

-\begin{IEEEbiography}[{ }]{Yidi Wang} (Member, IEEE) Yidi Wang received the Ph.D. degree in Elecrtical Engineering from University of California, Riverside in 2023.
-She is currently a Postdoc at University of California, Riverside.
-Her primary research interests are in the field of real-time embedded and cyber-physical systems.
-Her core objective is to advance the design of energy-efficient, preemptive, and responsive computing systems, particularly when confronted with dynamic timing constraints. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yidi Wang} (Member, IEEE) Yidi Wang is currently an Assistant Professor in the Department of Computer Science and Engineering at Santa Clara University.
+Before joining SCU in 2024, she was a Postdoc in the Department of Electrical and Computer Engineering at the University of California, Riverside.
+She earned her Ph.D. in Electrical Engineering from UC Riverside in June 2023.
+Her primary research interests lie in real-time embedded and cyber-physical systems with a particular focus on real-time scheduling on heterogeneous systems in resource-constrained environments. \end{IEEEbiography}

 -2\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Youngbin Kim} (Member, IEEE) is a Senior Researcher in Electronics and Telecommunications Research Institute, Daejeon, South Korea.
 He received his B.S. degree in 2012 and Ph.D. degree in 2021, both from Yonsei University, Seoul, South Korea.
 His research is in the area of embedded systems, with a special interest in intermittent computing, neural network acceleration, and reliability. \end{IEEEbiography}